 Professor Rowan is the Director of the Institute for Gravitational Research, School of Physics and Astronomy.

 This work resulted in a share of the 2016 Special Breakthrough Prize in Fundamental Physics for her and the members of her team in Glasgow.
-She was awarded the 2016 Hoyle Medal and Prize of the UK Institute of Physics, the President's Medal of the Royal Society of Edinburgh and with the LIGO team shared in the 2017 Bruno Rossi Prize of the American Astronomical Society, amongst other international awards.
+She was awarded the 2016 Hoyle Medal and Prize of the UK Institute of Physics, the President’s Medal of the Royal Society of Edinburgh and, with the LIGO team, shared in the 2017 Bruno Rossi Prize of the American Astronomical Society, among other international awards.

 In 2016, Professor Rowan was appointed Chief Scientific Adviser for Scotland.
 She provides a scientific perspective on Scottish Government policy and acts as an advocate for the benefits of science to society.